 About Me

 Yu Wang (王禹) is a third-year PhD candidate in glaciology at the Institute for Marine and Antarctic Studies, University of Tasmania, and a member of the Australian Antarctic Program Partnership.
-He uses numerical models to investigate Antarctic ice dynamics, subglacial hydrology, and ice–ocean interactions, with the goal of improving projections of sea-level rise.
+My research uses numerical models to investigate Antarctic ice dynamics, subglacial hydrology, and ice–ocean interactions, with the goal of improving projections of future sea-level rise.

-Originally from China, Yu now calls Tasmania—the heart-shaped island at Australia’s southern tip—home while he studies the frozen south.
-Yu spends weekdays modelling ice and weekends collecting elevation—on hiking trails, climbing routes, badminton courts, and the odd rocky shoreline with a camera (or a fishing rod).
+Originally from China, I now call Tasmania—Australia’s heart-shaped southern island—home while I study the frozen south.
+During weekdays, I model ice sheets on supercomputers; on weekends, you’ll often find me outdoors on hiking trails, climbing routes, badminton courts, or by the shoreline with a camera (or a fishing rod).

 Download CV